Mahmoud85/cordova-plugin-vpn-detection/README.md

 # Cordova VPN Dectector
-This Plugin is now for iOS only (Android is on the way) and it is intended to be used for legacy Ionic 3 to detect Acttive VPN on mobile device, so it is compitable with
+This Plugin works for both Android and iOS platform, and it is intended to be used for legacy Ionic 2,3 and 4 apps to detect Acttive VPN on mobile device, so it is tested tow work with
 * Node version 10.x
 * cordova ">=3.0.0"